Projects

 A project that began in April 2021, this has been used by several hundred students to assist with language-learning for both GCSEs and A Levels.
 It was built from the ground up, targeted predominantly at a Berkshire-based secondary school, and is now freely available to anyone on the web.
 Unlike platforms like Quizlet, Parandum has no usage limits or advertising - and is fully open-source.
 This makes it transparent, easy to use, and non-intrusive.
 This is especially important given the target user demographic.

-Parandum is accessible at parandum.mgrove.uk, and its code is available on GitHub.
+Parandum has now been retired, but its code is available on GitHub.

 I also used this project for my A Level Computer Science Non-Examined Assessment (NEA), as it was a project I had already partially completed at the time.
 The documentation that was submitted as part of this project, detailing integral functionality and design decisions, is below.
 Note that there have since been revisions to the software - listed in the changelog on Parandum's homepage and in the Git commit history.